BusinessFixed price vs T&M contract or maybe mixed model of cooperation with software agency

 When should I choose the fixed price contract for my software project instead of the time and material model?

 When considering the best approach to a software project, the fixed fee type of contract stands out as an ideal choice under specific conditions.
 It is particularly suited for projects that have clear, detailed, and unambiguous requirements that are set from the onset and unlikely to change during development.
 This model brings the benefit of financial predictability, making it an excellent choice for those operating under strict budget constraints or who desire cost stability.
 Furthermore, shorter projects, or relatively straightforward ones without much room for change, can benefit from a fixed price agreement.
-For those who wish to minimize their daily involvement in the project and limit the frequency of communication, this model offers the simplicity of handing over the outlined specifications and awaiting the final product.
+For individuals looking to reduce their day-to-day participation and decrease communication frequency, this model provides the ease of submitting detailed specifications and waiting for the completed product.
 Risk-averse entities will also find solace in the fixed price model, as it puts the onus of delivering within the defined budget on the software agency, ensuring that costs don't escalate unpredictably.
 Projects with definitive launch dates, where timely delivery is paramount, can rely on the deadlines specified in fixed price contracts.
 Lastly, those who may not possess in-depth technical expertise can lean on this model, relying on the software agency's expertise without constant technical discussions.
 In essence, for types of projects that seek clear parameters, limited flexibility, and prioritizing predictability in costs and timelines, the fixed fee contract is a commendable choice.
 However, to avoid potential misunderstandings and to ensure a seamless development process, it's crucial to have comprehensive documentation of the project's scope and requirements before entering such an agreement.

 The essence of the MIX model